pinojs/pino/docs/help.md

 const logger = pino({
   name: 'my-app',
-  level: 'debug', // must be the lower level of all streams }, pino.multistream(streams))
+  level: 'debug', // must be the lowest level of all streams }, pino.multistream(streams))
 ```